-I’m always on the lookout for new ways to explain and relate to the design of the OpenSignals conceptual model of signals and states.
+We are always looking for new ways to explain and relate to the OpenSignals conceptual model of signals and states.
 So it was a pleasant surprise to stumble across (Verbal) Protocol Analysis during a recent certification in Design Thinking and some readings in situational awareness.
 VPA is a technique that has been used by researchers across many domains, including psychology, engineering, and architecture.
 The basic idea is that during a task, such as solving a problem, a subject will concurrently verbalize, think aloud, what is resident in their working memory – what they are thinking during the doing.
-Using Protocol Analysis, researchers can elicit the cognitive processes involved by a subject from start to completion of a task.
-After further processing, the information captured is then analyzed to provide insights that can be used to improve performance, possibly.
+Using Protocol Analysis, researchers can elicit the cognitive processes from start to completion of a task.
+After further processing, the information captured is then analyzed to provide insights that can improve performance.

-An advantage of verbal protocol analysis over other cognitive investigation tasks is its richness of the data recorded.
+An advantage of verbal protocol analysis over other cognitive investigation tasks is the richness of the data recorded.
 Unfortunately, this richness, unstructured and diverse in expression, can quickly become voluminous, requiring post-processing such as transcription and coding before being analyzed.
 Sound familiar?
-Yes, the same issue site reliability engineering (SRE) teams face when their primary data sources for monitoring and observability are event logging and its sibling distributed tracing.
+Site reliability engineering (SRE) teams face the same issue when their primary data sources for monitoring and observability are event logging and its sibling distributed tracing.